-(Updated October 2018)
+(Updated June 2021)

 ACIS accredits a variety of schools that reflect many different educational philosophies, program designs, school cultures, and organizational procedures.
 The non-negotiable standards shown below in Section A describe the organizational characteristics, shared commitments, essential practices, and core values of the schools that ACIS can effectively support and accredit.
-Schools that do not meet these standards cannot join ACIS.
+Schools that are not committed to meeting these standards cannot join ACIS.
 Regarding the other standards, ACIS does not require literal compliance with every detail of each standard in order for a school to achieve or maintain accreditation.
 However, the school leaders must embrace the intent of each standard, and act with deliberate speed to implement any ACIS recommendations for strengthening compliance.